-Fiona Pritchard is our new Music and Arts Partner, a role we introduced in February 2018 to help support our homes with their music and arts activities.
+Fiona Pritchard is our Music and Arts partner, she supports our homes with their music and arts activities.
 Here are some Qs and As to help explain a little more:

 What do we mean by music and arts activities?

-Whether it be through storytelling, singing, drama, reading or writing poetry, dance, music and movement, colour therapy, collage work, puppetry, digital art apps, or games using mime, we are now able to ensure each resident has the opportunity to explore the many ways in which music and arts can have a positive impact upon their lives and enrich their wellbeing.
+Music and the arts play important and powerful parts in all of our lives so whether it be through storytelling, singing, drama, reading or writing poetry, dance, music and movement, we offer each resident the opportunity to explore the many ways in which music and arts can enrich their wellbeing.

 Who is Fiona?

-Fiona is a professional musician who studied at the Guildhall School of Music and Drama.
-She has performed with the Royal Scottish National Orchestra, English National Ballet and the Scottish Opera Orchestra, and has been teaching music at Ringwood School for 25 years.
+Fiona is a professional musician who trained at the Guildhall School of Music and Drama.
+She has performed with several of our national orchestras and enjoyed teaching music for over 25 years.
 She also writes and arranges music and songs for LETTERLAND, Monkey Music Ltd, Warwick Music, the BBC and ITV.

 You can read more about Fiona and her role in this Care Home Professional article